Vanquay/Redis-Proxy/README.md

 ## Architecture Overview
 ![Architecture](images/Architecture.jpg)
+A HTTP API calls on Redis Cache using REST Controllers.
 ## Algorithmic complexity of Cache
-All get, put and evict operations have a time complexity of O(1)
+All get, put and evict operations from Redis use a O(1+n/k) Time compplexity where `n = number of items` and `k = number of buckets`

 ## Build and Test
 Navigate to the root directory and run